LM-Commons/LmcRbacMvc/README.md

 ## Upgrade

-LmcRbac introduces breaking changes from zfcrbac v2:
+LmcRbacMvc introduces breaking changes from zfcrbac v2:
 - The namespace has been changed from `ZfcRbac` to `LmcRbacMvc`.
 - The key `zfc_rbac` in autoload and module config files has been replaced by the `lmc_rbac` key.